ydahal1/ydahal1/jokes.md

-Why do crabs never give to charity?
-Because they’re shellfish.
+How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.

 [
-Thu Mar 26 00:42:19 UTC 2026
+Fri Mar 27 00:42:54 UTC 2026
  ]